stanmanwplan/mxnet/docs/tutorials/python/ndarray.md

 ```
 Note that MXNet `NDArray`s behave differently than `numpy.ndarray`s in some important respects:

-- NDArray.T performs real data transpose to return new a copied array, instead of returning a view of the input array.
+- NDArray.T performs a real data transpose to return a new copied array, instead of returning a view of the input array.
-- NDArray.dot performs a dot operation between the last axis of the first input array and the first axis of the second input array, whereas numpy.dot uses the second last axis of the input array.
+- NDArray.dot performs a dot operation between the last axis of the first input array and the first axis of the second input array, whereas numpy.dot uses the last axis of the second input array.

 You can also convert a `numpy.ndarray` to an `NDArray`: